awsdocs/amazon-s3-userguide/doc_source/enable-replication.md

 1. To finish, choose **Save**\.

 1. After you save your rule, you can edit, enable, disable, or delete your rule by selecting your rule and choosing **Edit rule**\.

-## Grant the source bucket owner permission to encrypt using the AWS KMS CMK<a name="enable-replication-kms-key-policy"></a>

-You must grant permissions to the account of the source bucket owner to encrypt using your AWS KMS CMK with a key policy\.
-The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS CMK that is being used to encrypt the replica objects in the destination bucket\.

-**To grant permissions to encrypt using your AWS KMS CMK**

-1. Sign in to the AWS Management Console using the AWS account that owns the AWS KMS CMK\.
-Open the AWS KMS console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

-1. Choose the alias of the CMK that you want to encrypt with\.

-1. In the **Key Policy** section of the page, choose **Switch to policy view**\.

-1. Choose **Edit** to edit **Key Policy**\.

-1. Using the **Key Policy** editor, insert the key policy provided by Amazon S3 into the existing key policy, and then choose **Save Changes**\.
-You might want to add the policy to the end of the existing policy\.

-For more information about creating and editing AWS KMS CMKs, see [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide*\.